 Birds are vertebrates.
 Vertebrates have an internal skeleton to support and protect their vital organs with a spinal column and softer tissues on the outside.
 Pneumatized bones, keeled sternums, and extra neck vertebrae are vital differences that birds have from mammals.

 If you watch footage of a wryneck contorting its body, or an owl twisting its head, you would be forgiven for thinking that it has no neck bones.
 So what is going on underneath those feathers?
 Do they have skeletons in any way like our own, and does this make them vertebrates?

 Why are Birds Vertebrates?

 Birds are vertebrates because they share the same skeletal features as other vertebrate species.
-Invertebrates, such as insect and arachnid species, have an exoskeleton around their body as protection. many similarities between bird skeletons and mammal skeletons and
+Invertebrates, such as insect and arachnid species, have an exoskeleton around their body as protection.

 One of the primary differences between an invertebrate and a vertebrate is that invertebrates don’t have a backbone.
 This is where the name comes from – the vertebrate of the internal spinal column.
 Mammals and birds do have this.
 We have a flexible spine running from the base of the skull down into the pelvic region.
 Other mammals have the same, with theirs often including a tail.
 When you look at the skeleton of a bird, you see similarities in their form and many differences.

 The neck or cervical area of a bird’s spine is much longer than our and most mammals’ necks.
 There are typically between 11 and 25 vertebrae in a bird’s neck.
 This variation depends on the species and how they use their necks for hunting.
 The more vertebrae they have, the greater their flexibility.
 Longer necked birds like the anhinga can bend and move their necks fluidly to attack prey from different angles and strike with ease.